 State parks: All state parks are open and operating under regular operations.

-State campgrounds: All state campgrounds, except George Washington State Campground, are open and following regular in-season operations.
-Book your 2023 season stay here.
+State campgrounds: All state campgrounds are following regular off-season operations.
+Book your 2024 season stay here.

-Golf: The Goddard Memorial Golf Course is open for the season.
+Golf: The Goddard Memorial Golf Course is closed for the season.

-RI Naturalist Program: The Beavertail Aquarium is open through early November.
+RI Naturalist Program: The Beavertail Aquarium is closed for the season.

 If you have a specific question/concern, please contact us at DEM.RIparks@dem.ri.gov.